 Greg is on the editorial board of Journal of Pediatric Hematology-Oncology, Journal of Hematology, Biology of Blood and Marrow Transplantation, Pediatric Blood & Cancer and the Journal of Clinical Oncology.
 He is a member of the Children's Oncology Group Neuroblastoma Strategy Committee and their Hematopoietic Stem Cell Transplant Committee.
 He serves on the Executive Committee of the Michigan Chapter of the Leukemia and Lymphoma Society and is consistently listed in The Best Doctors in America.
 In spite of his many commitments, Dr. Yanik has also provided his time and expertise to the MSHO Board of Directors since 2004.

-Greg has been married to his wife, Mary Beth for 22 years (of note Mary Beth graduated from the same High School as Paul Adams).
+Greg has been married to his wife, Mary Beth, for 22 years (of note - Mary Beth graduated from the same High School as Paul Adams).
 Greg and Mary Beth have three very active children.
-Daughter Megan age 16 has made All-State in track but this is no surprise to her Dad since she has been out running him for the past 15 years.
-Son Brandon is a senior at U of D Jesuit and will be attending University of Michigan next year.
-Son Sean 13 is a member of an undefeated CYO basketball team.
+Megan (age 16) has made All-State in track but this is no surprise to her Dad since she has been out running him for the past 15 years.
+Brandon is a senior at U of D Jesuit and will be attending University of Michigan next year.
+Sean (age 13) is a member of an undefeated CYO basketball team.
 His children's interest in sports comes naturally.
 Greg has been actively involved in his community as a basketball and soccer coach for years.
 His children swear that none of their talent came from him.
 They probably didn't realize Greg and Paul Adams played on the same basketball team in College and Med School and they were unstoppable!